-I agree that it is useful to give some additional context to populism in Britain.
-Therefore, I have taken this feedback on board and included a section towards the end of the review that provides some insight into key figures in British political history that are thought to be populist, namely Margaret Thatcher and Enoch Powell, see p.
-38. I then bring into this debate parties in Britain that are said to utilise populism on both the left and the right wing and how these are generally condensed to the fringes of British politics.
+I agree that it is beneficial to provide some additional context for populism in Britain.
+I now include a section towards the end of the review that provides insight into key figures in British political history who are considered populist, namely Margaret Thatcher and Enoch Powell (see p.
+38).
+I then bring into this debate parties in Britain that are said to utilise populism on both the left and the right wing and how these are generally condensed to the fringes of British politics.

-The section then turns to populism within contemporary British politics which helps shape the assumptions of the study.
-The key focus of this is on the role of Brexit in forming a populist division between European external elites and the common British people.
-All in all, this adds depth to the understanding of populism in Britain and helps the reader better situate my study in the context of wider British politics.
+The section turns to populism within contemporary British politics, which helps shape the study's assumptions.
+The key focus is on the role of Brexit in forming a populist division between European external elites and the British people.
+All in all, this adds depth to the understanding of populism in Britain and helps the reader better situate my study in the wider context of British politics.

 Some of the figures in the middle part of chapter 3 are of questionable value (i.e., Figure 2).
 More importantly, they are generally not very intuitive because the various characteristics (especially the ‘non-core’ ones) have not been properly explained by that point.
 Including a table setting out and briefly defining the various characteristics, at an earlier stage, would be helpful.
 There is such a table on page 75, but the fact that it comes at the end of the chapter is not ideal.
 I.e., this chapter needs to be reordered for the reader’s benefit.

-Following the feedback, I have decided to cut back several of the figures in the thesis to make it more concise and retain the flow to the reader.
-I have removed the previous figure 2 as it is suggested that it has little value and I have re-ordered the section so that the table is moved to earlier in the chapter to help guide the reader as to what is about to follow in the chapter.
+Following the feedback, I reduced the number of figures in the thesis to make it more concise and maintain the reader's flow.
+I removed the previous Figure 2, as it is suggested that it has little value.
+I have re-ordered the section so that the table is moved to an earlier part of the chapter to help guide the reader on what is to follow.

 Figure 6 is of dubious utility, but there may also be a typo there.
 Elsewhere the author suggests that varieties of populism with both ‘core’ and ‘facilitating’ features are ‘performative’, but the opposite is true in Figure 6.

 It is correct that there was a typo.
-I have removed this figure also to make the section more concise and take on the valuable feedback.
+I removed this figure to make the section more concise.
+Therefore, the error is no longer present in the thesis.

 Methodology.
 Large sections of the theory/methodology chapters needed to be edited for clarity.
 There is a tendency to not explain quantitative aspects of the research design properly, especially bearing in mind a non-quants audience.
 Furthermore, in the section outlining the main quantitative measure, there is no acknowledgement of the various quantitative measures of populism already in existence.
 There needs to be an analysis of these, including an account of the need for this new measure.

-I have taken on board this helpful feedback and thoroughly redrafted the methodology section, paying more attention to the ontology and epistemology of my approach and those existing within the field.
-Aware that the quantitative approach was perhaps confusing, in agreement with my supervisors I have changed the quantitative approach to simplify the mixed method approach and focus upon the net prevalence of populism in the discourse and also how broadly across the sources populism is found.
+I have taken this valuable feedback into account and thoroughly revised the methodology section, paying more attention to the ontology and epistemology related to my approach as well as those prevalent in the field.
+Recognising that the quantitative approach might be confusing, I modified it in accordance with my supervisors to simplify the mixed-methods approach.
+Now, I focus on the net prevalence of populism in the discourse and the broad representation of populism across various sources.
+The functioning of these elements and how they help us comprehend the variation in populism is clearly explained in the thesis, making it more accessible to a non-quantitative audience, as recommended.